 Oil and Gas Operations.
-Exploration for oil or gas, including but not limited to conventional oil and gas; the siting, drilling, deepening, recompletion, reworking, refracturing, closure or abandonment of an oil and gas well; oil and gas facilities; construction, site preparation, reclamation and related activities associated with the development of oil and gas resources; replacement of equipment used in oil and gas facilities; or any change in or alteration to oil and gas facilities that may result in an emissions increase.
+Exploratory drilling; the siting, drilling, deepening, recompletion, reworking, refracturing, closure or abandonment of an oil and gas well; oil and gas facilities; and construction, site preparation, reclamation associated with the development of oil and gas resources.
+With respect to any submittal or review requirements under this Section, "oil and gas operations" shall refer to the particular oil and gas operations for which the Applicant is seeking County approval.